 After you experience an identity theft, there are steps you can take to repair your credit.
 The FTC recommends taking steps such as taking fraudulent names off of your accounts.
 Discovering you are a victim of identity theft can make anyone upset and worried, however, being prepared can help you fight it.

-This article courtesy of Encompass Insurance.
 Contact David Dempsey Insurance Agency for a home or auto quote with Encompass.

 About David Dempsey Insurance Agency